Soviet Union: Early policies (1919–1939)

 The Marxist-Leninist leadership of the Soviet Union intensely debated foreign policy issues and changed directions several times.
 Even after Stalin assumed dictatorial control in the late 1920s, there were debates, and he frequently changed positions.

-During the country's early period, it was assumed that Communist revolutions would break out soon in every major industrial country, and it was the Soviet responsibility to assist them.
+During the country's early period, it was assumed that Communist revolutions would break out soon in every major industrial country, and it was the Russian responsibility to assist them.
 The Comintern was the weapon of choice.
 A few revolutions did break out, but they were quickly suppressed (the longest lasting one was in Hungary)—the Hungarian Soviet Republic—lasted only from 21 March 1919 to 1 August 1919.
 The Russian Bolsheviks were in no position to give any help.

 By 1921, Lenin, Trotsky, and Stalin realized that capitalism had stabilized itself in Europe and there would not be any widespread revolutions anytime soon.
 It became the duty of the Russian Bolsheviks to protect what they had in Russia, and avoid military confrontations that might destroy their bridgehead.
 Russia was now a pariah state, along with Germany.
 The two came to terms in 1922 with the Treaty of Rapallo that settled long-standing grievances.
 At the same time, the two countries secretly set up training programs for the illegal German army and air force operations at hidden camps in the USSR.

 Moscow eventually stopped threatening other states, and instead worked to open peaceful relationships in terms of trade, and diplomatic recognition.
 The United Kingdom dismissed the warnings of Winston Churchill and a few others about a continuing Marxist-Leninist threat, and opened trade relations and de facto diplomatic recognition in 1922.
 There was hope for a settlement of the pre-war Tsarist debts, but it was repeatedly postponed.
 Formal recognition came when the new Labour Party came to power in 1924.
 All the other countries followed suit in opening trade relations.
 Henry Ford opened large-scale business relations with the Soviets in the late 1920s, hoping that it would lead to long-term peace.
 Finally, in 1933, the United States officially recognized the USSR, a decision backed by the public opinion and especially by US business interests that expected an opening of a new profitable market.